 • Fire Prevention training is provided to Resident Staff and is available to all students, faculty and staff.
-Classes can be scheduled by contacting the Director of Environmental Health and Safety by phone at 718-270-1216.
+Classes can be scheduled by contacting the Director of Environmental Health and Safety by phone at 718-270-4064 or 718-270-1216.